Jamie Collins (footballer, born 1984): Career

 Remaining as Sutton captain for the 2016–17 season, Collins scored his first goal in the National League when he headed in a corner in a 3–1 victory against Lincoln City at Sincil Bank on 13 August 2016, helping Sutton to earn their first win in English football's fifth tier in 16 years.
 Sutton supporters unofficially voted Collins player of the month for September 2016 and again (now officially as a re-instituted award) for October 2016.

 Collins made his 100th career appearance for Sutton on 3 December 2016 in a 2–1 win against League Two club Cheltenham Town in the 2nd round of the FA Cup.
 In the 4th round on 29 January 2017, Collins scored a calmly taken penalty to knock out Championship side Leeds United 1–0 and send Sutton through to the 5th round for the first time in the club's 118-year history.
 On 20 February, Collins captained Sutton when they were defeated 0–2 by Premier League team Arsenal.
 He finished the season with a tally of eight goals in the league and was named Club Player of the Year.

 Collins scored his first goal in Sutton's 2017–18 campaign in their opening match, a 2–0 win against Leyton Orient, going on to lead Sutton to a best ever league finish of third in England's fifth tier and a playoff semi-final.
 The following season, Collins was captain as Sutton became the first English team to win a match in the Scottish Challenge Cup.
 He retired from professional football in early 2020 to serve as a coach/assistant manager under Matt Gray.
-In 2020-21, Collins was part of Gray's managerial team as Sutton won the National League and promotion to the Football League for the first time in the club's 123-year history.
+In 2020–21, Collins was part of Gray's managerial team as Sutton won the National League and promotion to the Football League for the first time in the club's 123-year history.
 In June 2021 however, Collins stepped down from his coaching role.

 Coaching career

 In June 2021, Collins came out of retirement to return to former club Havant & Waterlooville in a player-coach role, teaming up with his former Sutton manager Paul Doswell.

 Following Paul Doswell's move to Director of Football, Collins was appointed manager on 10 March 2023.
+He was sacked by the club on 8 September 2023 following a poor start to the season that saw his side sitting bottom of the league with just four points from eight matches.